-In your daily routine, you come across various electronic devices to save time.
+You come across various electronic devices to save time in your daily routine.
 To work efficiently, they need enough power.
 However, more than required can cause wire insulation damage and a short circuit in the machine.
 Then, what can you do then to balance out voltage fluctuation?
-Place a Capacitor Bank so that they can get enough amount of needed electricity.
+Place a Capacitor Bank so they can get enough needed electricity.

 What is a Capacitor Bank?

-Capacitor Bank is the group of capacitors of the same range, joined in series or parallel to store more electrical energy.
-A single capacitor can store few charges, and a device can have one embedded on it.
-However, when you have to support bigger devices or a group of them, you require a capacitor bank.
+Capacitor Bank is a group of capacitors of the same range, joined in series or parallel, to store more electrical energy.
+A single capacitor can store a few charges, and a device can have one embedded in it.
+However, when you have to support more significant devices or a group of them, you require a capacitor bank.

 -Diagram of a Capacitor bank-

 Previously, power substations used them to provide adequate energy to the consumers without power lag or current phase shift.
-Now, this technology has spread to its household usage to support your devices as well.
+Now, this technology has spread its household usage to support your devices.

 How Does it Work?

 Manufacturers design capacitor banks to correct AC fault currents or provide a DC power supply.
-A single capacitor has two conductive sheets separated by a capacitor dielectric such as air or any other material.
-Electricity charges the plates oppositely so that they can maintain a static electrical field between them.
+A single capacitor has two conductive sheets separated by a dielectric capacitor such as air or other material.
+Electricity charges the plates oppositely to maintain a static electrical field between them.

 Over time, charges start to move from one plate to another, dissipating energy and thus providing electricity to the connected devices.
-In a bank, these little capacitor units have parallel or series connections in them.
-This increases their due capacitance and so, they can dispense energy to power stations and big factories.
+In a bank, these little capacitor units have parallel or series connections.
+This increases their due capacitance so they can dispense energy to power stations and big factories.